gustwindjs/gustwind/documentation/node-compatibility-plan.md

 1. Make the render/build core Node-compatible.
 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
-4. Add a Node CLI for the practical build workflows.
+4. Reduce the full site's remaining remote-import surface enough for dependable real-project Node builds.
 5. Replace the Deno dev shell with a Vite-based Node dev server.

 ## Recommendation

 Do not start with "full Node compatibility".

 Start by making static builds and rendering work under Node.
-After that, do not try to preserve the Deno dev stack out of inertia.
-If Node-based development becomes important, use Vite as the new dev shell and let the old Deno-specific watcher/websocket path go away.
+That baseline now exists.
+The next useful step is not preserving the Deno build shell, and it is not premature dev-server work either.
+It is reducing the real project's remaining remote-import surface so the Node build path can build the repository itself more directly and with fewer network assumptions.
+After that, use Vite as the dev shell and let the old Deno-specific watcher/websocket path go away.